Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Kraken Splits and Trends

-- Seattle has earned six points (2-11-2 record) this season when scoring two goals .
+- Seattle has earned six points (2-11-2 record) this season when scoring a pair of goals .

-- The Kraken have scored three or more goals in 61 games, earning 104 points from those contests.
+- The Kraken have earned 104 points in their 61 games with more than two goals scored.

-- This season, Seattle has capitalized on a single power-play goal in 32 games has a record of 21-8-3 in those matchups.
+- This season, Seattle has recorded a single power-play goal in 32 games has a record of 21-8-3 in those matchups.

 - The Kraken have been outshot by opponents 31 times this season, and earned 31 points in those games.